jwinget/WizardStache/tutorial/getting_started.md

 Once you log in you will likely see a pop-up indicating that the Beyond20 extension is not automatically loaded.
 In the "addons" area of your browser (to the right of the address bar in Chrome), click the icon that looks like a red d20 with a white `B` inside of it ![Beyond20 extension icon](img/beyond_20_icon.png), and the popup should go away.
 Click again in the main window to dismiss the Beyond20 pop-up.
 You are now connected to D&D Beyond.

+> Note: In my browser the Beyond20 extension icon was hidden by default.
+To show it, click the puzzle icon on the right of the extensions area, then select the pin next to the Beyond20 extension

 The overall user interface looks like this (with annotations)

 ![Annotated UI](img/annotated_ui.PNG)